jverzani/ImplicitEquations.jl/examples/examples.md

-The coloring scheme employed (mostly) follows Tupper and is based on pixels:
+The coloring scheme employed (mostly) follows Tupper and is based on "pixels":

 - if a pixel is white, there are no solutions of the predicate `r` within the pixel;